 OverviewThe module has been developed with a view to improving the health, welfare and mobility of the national herd, by promoting and achieving a recognised and validated standard of cattle hoof care.
 The course is unique because it approaches the subject of cattle lameness and professional foot trimming based on the latest scientific evidence.
-It forms part of a cumulative/combined programme for which, on successful completion, candidates will be awarded a Royal Agricultural University Certificate of Completion at Level 4.
+Candidates successfully completing the course will receive a Certificate of Completion of course and competency assessment.
 It will allow the candidate to join the Cattle Hoof Care Standards Board Register and and following completion of the course, candidates will be eligible for enrolment onto the Register Of Mobility Scorers (ROMS), subject to passing the RoMS online assessment and payment of the RoMS annual subscription.
 Whilst this module is not credit bearing, it has been designed to reflect the QAA Benchmark Higher Education requirements for a Level 4 module based on 15 credits whilst being delivered in an encouraging and constructive manner without criticism of current practice with immediate practical benefits building upon candidates’ own experience through a series of lectures, farm visits and exchanges of information with other members of the module.

-The module consists of five days training (The first day Monday will be online via Zoom, day 2 at John Oldacre Rural Innovation Centre and three days on-farm).
+The module consists of five days training (The first day Monday will be online via Zoom, day 2 at John Oldacre Rural Innovation Centre and the final three days on-farm).

 The course will be made up of demonstrations and discussion/problem solving exercise sessions linking theory and practice.
 There is also a large element of practical foot trimming.